Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 ### setImageComponentVisibility(visibility, component, name)

-Set the given image intensity component index's visibility.

-### setImageComponentVisibility(component, name)
+### getImageComponentVisibility(component, name)

-Set the given image intensity component index's visibility.
+Set/get the given image intensity component index's visibility.

 ### setImageColorRange(range, component, name)

-Set the [min, max] range of intensity values mapped to colors for the given image component identified by name.

 ### getImageColorRange(component, name)

-Get the [min, max] range of intensity values mapped to colors for the given image component identified by name.
+Set/get the [min, max] range of intensity values mapped to colors for the given image component identified by name.

 ### setImageColorRangeBounds(bounds, component, name)

-Set the [min, max] range of intensity values for color maps that provide a bounds for user inputs.

 ### getImageColorRangeBounds(component, name)

-Get the [min, max] range of intensity values for color maps that provide a bounds for user inputs.
+Set/get the [min, max] range of intensity values for color maps that provide a bounds for user inputs.

+### setImagePiecewiseFunctionGaussians(gaussians, component, name)

+### getImagePiecewiseFunctionGaussians(component, name)

+Set/get the gaussian parameters that define the piecewise function used to define the volume rendering opacity transfer function and multi-component slice blending.